whoward/docs/markdown/ci-integrations/jenkins.md

 Note: These values are set automatically by the Jenkins plugin.
 If the `Enable Sauce Connect?` checkbox is selected, then the `SELENIUM_HOST` and `SELENIUM_PORT` variables will default to localhost:4445.
 If the checkbox is not set, then the `SELENIUM_HOST` and `SELENIUM_PORT` variables will be set to ondemand.saucelabs.com:4444.

-The values for the `SELENIUM_HOST` and `SELENIUM_PORT` environment variables can be overridden by explicitly specifying the host and port in the `Sauce OnDemand Host` and `Sauce OnDemand Port` fields, which can be displayed by clicking on the `Sauce Connect Advanced Options` button.
+The values for the `SELENIUM_HOST` and `SELENIUM_PORT` environment variables can be overridden by explicitly specifying the host and port in the `Sauce Host` and `Sauce Port` fields, which can be displayed by clicking on the `Sauce Connect Advanced Options` button.

+In addition to the Sauce Host and Port fields, there are several other options included within the `Sauce Connect Advanced Options` section:

+* `Verbose Logging` - when selected, the output from the Sauce Connect process will be included in the Jenkins console output
+* `Starting URL` - a value entered here will be populated within the `SELENIUM_STARTING_URL` environment variable
+* `Launch Sauce Connect on Slave` - when selected, the Sauce Connect process will be launched on the Jenkins slave node which is executing the build.
+If not selected, then Sauce Connect will be launched on the Jenkins master node
+* `Run Sauce Connect v3` - when selected, the previous (legacy) version of Sauce Connect will be launched
+* `HTTPS Protocols` -  a value entered here will be supplied as part of the HTTPS protocols used when launching Sauce Connect v3
+* `Sauce Connect Options` - a value entered here will be used as part of the [Sauce Connect command line options](https://docs.saucelabs.com/reference/sauce-connect/#command-line-options)

 ![Sauce Configure](/images/ci-integrations/jenkins/sauce-configure.png)